havrylenkok/atm_machines/README.md

 Api is versioned via path.

+*why: easier to explore; human readable and less prone to client errors; easier to support multiple versions*

 Repo has the CI setup for building the image and running tests via Github Actions.

+*why ci: mainly to flag non-working code ASAP and not let it even go to the review stage in that state*

+*why Actions: code is hosted on Github and Actions are native*

 # Cut corners